 This next post is revised from an original February 2012 post.

 I was 38 years old and discovered that I had severe osteoporosis.
 Specialists, tests, appointments, questions.
 I had always felt (and had asked a few times, even before finding out I had osteoporosis) that I wasn't absorbing nutrients properly.
 That question always got blank stares, like it was some foreign concept.
 My thyroid med continuously increased. (hmmm....once again, "could it be because I'm not absorbing?" - continued blank stares.)
 I bruised easily (very easily), had odd cravings (ice chewing, the smell of gasoline), leg cramps, fatigue, very low cholesterol.
 I was thin---very thin.
 It was a rough (and odd) time!

 One day, some time before noon, I was just tired of that achiness and fatigue.
-I was in my car, on my way to or from somewhere.
-I started to cry and then found myself pulling into my doctor's office, without an appointment, requesting to speak with the doctor.
+I was in my car, on my way to or from somewhere and just started crying.
+The next thing I knew, I was in my doctor's office, without an appointment, requesting to speak with her.
 She insisted nothing was wrong, making me feel very foolish.

 It was good to finally, eventually, find out I wasn't "crazy."
 But this still took some time.

 Fatigue continued to increase ~ bone density continued to decrease.